Consumer Medicine Information

 - hair loss

+These are all rare or very rare side effects.
 These side effects may require medical attention.

 If you notice any of the following happen, tell your doctor immediately or go to Accident and Emergency at the nearest hospital: